Belly fetish: Indian culture

 The bare female midriff is considered attractive and erotic in India.
 Baring the midriff has always been a fashion in Indian women attire.
 Indian women have traditionally worn saris that bares the midriff, especially South Indian women.
 The exposure of midriff in a sari is considered to be erotic.
 The midriff is revealed in other traditional female attires like Ghagra choli.
 Belly chains known as kamarband in India when worn with low-rise saris and lehengas are considered sensuous.
 Most Indian women wear belly chains during weddings and other ceremonies as a show of culture and tradition.
 Nowadays, women have been pairing these chains with western outfits, mostly to draw attention to their figures.

 Men are intrigued by the demure floor-length attire and tantalising display of a bare midriff in the back.
 Indian actress Ileana D'Cruz had commented that there were shots where a big porcelain seashell was thrown on her belly and flowers decorated around her waist during the shoot of her debut film and stated that the belly and navel is supposed to be a mark of a woman's beauty in South Indian films and they believe that the waist line is the most attractive part.
-Indian Singer Chinmayi once tweeted against a fan's request for sarees during performances, saying, "Groups of men...take photographs of my waist + side of my chest, circle it and upload it on soft porn websites.", "I get messages on how they're masturbating to it."
+Indian singer Chinmayi once tweeted against a fan's request for saris during performances, saying, "Groups of men [...] take photographs of my waist + side of my chest, circle it and upload it on soft porn websites", adding that she "get[s] messages on how they're masturbating to it".

 Some Indian men are aroused by pinching a woman on her midriff bared by the sari.
-This scenario was depicted in an advertising campaign for a leading constructions company group in India.
-With the tagline "Everything you love, is in arm's reach", it featured a man at office extending his arm out to pinch his wife's midriff at home, with her expressing joy by smiling and biting her lower lip.
-It was featured as a full page advertisement in Dec 6, 2013 Chennai issue of the Times of India.